~8 min read

 - 08

-We need each person to count once.
-We do not need to know everything about them.
-The minimum identity required for each role is the identity we ask for — no more.
+We need each member to count exactly once — no inflated rolls, no bot majorities.
+We do not need to know everything about anyone.
+The minimum identity required for the role is the identity we ask for.
+Not a byte more.

 - 09